rabbitmq/rabbitmq-website/site/release-notes/README-2.7.1.txt

 bug fixes
 - long-running brokers could crash due to global unique identifiers not being unique enough
-- promotion of HA slaves to master could fail when using confirms
+- promotion of HA mirrors to master could fail when using confirms
 - there was a slow memory leak in HA queues with persistent and confirmed messages
 - when using HA queues with policy of 'nodes', master queues didn't recover